idilkara/ENS492-RAGDocumentManager/README.md

 ##  Quick Start : Everything can be run using docker containers.
 To run the application:

-## Quick Start (you need to have an up and runnning LLM server or change how you load the llm model in the [vector_store.py](backend/backend/vector_store.py) in backend)
+NOTE: (you need to have an up and runnning LLM server or change how you load the llm model in the [vector_store.py](backend/backend/vector_store.py) in backend)

 1. Clone the repository:
 ```bash